IlanCosman/tide/README.md

 |   context    | user@hostname when using SSH or root  |
 |     jobs     | presence of background jobs           |
 |     time     | current time                          |

-# Configuration

-Note that all tide variables, unless stated otherwise, begin with the string `tide_`.
-Thus, for brevity, variables in this section will be denoted as `example_variable` but will actually be `tide_example_variable`.

-## Prompt Items

 ### pwd